-To apply, please visit the electronic submission website at jobs.uiowa.edu and refer to requisition 71181.
-Materials should be submitted electronically, including a letter of interest, curriculum vitae, and email contact information for three letters of recommendation.
-Formal review of applications will begin on June 19, 2017.
-Informal inquiries about the position can be directed to email@example.com (Chair of Psychological & Brain Sciences).
+To apply, please visit the electronic submission website at jobs.uiowa.edu and refer to requisition 71459.
+Materials should be submitted electronically, including a letter of interest, curriculum vitae, selected scholarly papers and email contact information for three letters of recommendation.

 The Department of Psychological & Brain Sciences and the College of Liberal Arts & Sciences are strongly committed to diversity; the strategic plans of the University and College reflect this commitment.
 All qualified applicants are encouraged to apply and will receive consideration for employment free from discrimination on the basis of race, creed, color, national origin, age, sex, pregnancy, sexual orientation, gender identity, genetic information, religion, associational preference, status as a qualified individual with a disability, or status as a protected veteran.
 The University of Iowa is an equal opportunity/affirmative action employer.

 There are no open positions at this time.

 Teaching Assistant Positions